Marketing career path: from specialist to CMO

 “Having worked at Google, and helping with selling to marketers, my skills at paid search were instrumental in building my credibility.”

-The journey to becoming a leader in marketing can be different for everyone.
-Find out what Mohan’s biggest achievement has been in his role as CMO, and how Laura Clemesha progressed from marketing assistant to director of her own marketing agency in our CMO spotlight.
+The journey to becoming a leader in marketing is different for everyone.
+Find out what Mohan’s biggest achievement has been in his role as CMO and how Laura Clemesha progressed from marketing assistant to director of her own marketing agency in our CMO spotlight.

 How to advance your digital marketing career

 LinkedIn, Payscale, JobOutlook and Glassdoor all indicate that a postgraduate degree in digital marketing can help with moving up to director and CMO positions.
-In fact, companies that advertise for these senior positions often ask for tertiary qualifications at masters levels, rather than a bachelor degree.
+In fact, companies that advertise for these senior positions often ask for tertiary qualifications at the master’s level rather than a bachelor’s degree.

-According to UTS online Master of Digital Marketing course director Kaye Chan, the contemporary course content set out by the university is designed so graduates can take significant career steps, adapt to crisis, and navigate an ever-changing marketing landscape.
+UTS Online’s Master of Digital Marketing is designed so graduates can take significant career steps, adapt to crises and navigate an ever-changing marketing landscape.

 To learn more about the online Master of Digital Marketing, get in touch with our Enrolment Advisors on 1300 477 423.